-DSHS VSS has initiated a process to enhance their ability to focus on data quality in its ongoing work.
-DSHS VSS' proposed exceptional item will expand the capabilities of the section in identifying potential improvements to systems and processes in order to improve the quality of data being reported.
+DSHS has initiated a process to enhance their ability to focus on data quality in its ongoing work.
+A DSHS proposed exceptional item will expand the capabilities of the section in identifying potential improvements to systems and processes in order to improve the quality of data being reported.

 The launch of Texas Electronic Vital Events Registrar (TxEVER) will update the state's electronic death registration system, and the system will be continuously updated to incorporate stakeholder feedback.
+For instance, TxEVER will include prompts and data checks, which will help improve accuracy in reporting pregnancy status.

-Recommendation 4 (for Finding 4)
+Recommendation 4 (for Finding 5)